CTV Christmas Daddies Telethon

 Donations made to Christmas Daddies are tax deductible and official charitable tax receipts are issued by The Salvation Army.

-- My family needs help.
-How do I apply for Christmas Daddies assistance?
+- How do I receive Christmas help?